Asim Dasgupta

 Dr. Asim Kumar Dasgupta (born 30 October 1945) is an Indian economist and politician.
 He served as minister of finance and excise in the Left Front ministry in the Indian state of West Bengal.
 He was the MLA of Khardaha constituency for twenty-four years until 13 May 2011, when he was defeated by FICCI secretary general Amit Mitra by a landslide 26,154 votes in the 2011 Assembly Election of West Bengal.
-He was one of the 26 ministers who lost his seat this historic defeat of Communist Party of India (Marxist) led Left Front government.
+He was one of the 26 ministers who lost his seat in the historic defeat of Communist Party of India (Marxist) led Left Front government.

 Education and early life

 He started his school life in Malda Zilla School and Then he earned his Undergraduate and Postgraduate Degrees in Economics from the University of Calcutta.
 Thereafter he secured a doctorate (PhD) in economics from the Massachusetts Institute of Technology.
+In his own words: My thesis supervisors were Robert Solow and Jagdish Bhagwati, but I had given my thesis to Prof (Paul) Samuelson to read and he not only agreed with it but also suggested some improvements.
 He started his career as a college lecturer and retired as a professor of economics at the University of Calcutta, before moving on to a career in politics.